 NAD+ Precursors:

 Because NAD+ is a large molecule, it cannot easily cross cell membranes.
-Therefore, researchers have focused on using NAD+ precursors, which are molecules that the body can convert into NAD+.
+That's why, researchers have focused on using NAD+ precursors, which are molecules that the body can convert into NAD+.
 The most common NAD+ precursors include:

-• Niacin (Nicotinic Acid): Niacin is another form of vitamin B3 that can be converted to NAD+ in the body.
-However, niacin can cause flushing (redness and warmth of the skin) at high doses, which can be uncomfortable for some people.
+- Niacin (Nicotinic Acid): Niacin is another form of vitamin B3 that can be converted to NAD+ in the body.
+That said, niacin can cause flushing (redness and warmth of the skin) at high doses, which can be uncomfortable for some people.

 Why NAD+ Declines with Age: